Database

 DATABASES["default"]["CONN_MAX_AGE"] = env.int("CONN_MAX_AGE", default=60)

-• CONN_MAX_AGE — keeps database connections alive for 60 seconds (configurable), reducing connection overhead
+ATOMIC_REQUESTS— wraps each request in a database transaction, automatically rolling back on errorsCONN_MAX_AGE— keeps database connections alive for 60 seconds (configurable), reducing connection overhead

-Case-Insensitive Collation
+Case-Insensitive Collation¶

 SpeedPy configures a case-insensitive collation per database engine for use with the email field and other fields that need case-insensitive lookups: